nlohmann/json/doc/mkdocs/docs/home/exceptions.md

     parse error at 14: missing or wrong low surrogate
     ```

+!!! note

+    This exception is not used any more.
+Instead [json.exception.parse_error.101](#jsonexceptionparse_error101) with a more detailed description is used.

 ### json.exception.parse_error.103

 Unicode supports code points up to 0x10FFFF.
 Code points above 0x10FFFF are invalid.